-The formula for percentage change between any two numbers is like below.
+The formula for percentage change between any two numbers is as follows:

-Let’s assume a scenario where we have an Excel file that contains information about the income or earnings of 5 different companies in 2 consecutive years.
-We will use the incomes of these companies to calculate percentages with negative numbers in Excel.
-The image below shows the worksheet that we are going to work with.
+Suppose we have the dataset below that contains information about the income or earnings of 5 different companies in 2 consecutive years.
+We will use the incomes of these companies to calculate percentages with negative numbers.

 If the old value is positive while the new one is negative, we can use the below formula to calculate the percentage change.